National Center for Research on Earthquake Engineering: IDEERS

 IDEERS stands for "Introducing and Demonstrating Earthquake Engineering Research in Schools" and is held every year by the British council in Taipei, NCREE and the Bristol University.
 It is a science-based project with a competition developed by the Earthquake Engineering Research Centre of the Bristol University.
 The students participating are undergraduate students majoring in civil engineering related subjects and high school students.
 Students entering the competition will make their models using cheap materials which then will be put on the tri-axial seismic simulator (shaking-table).
 Models will be shaken to destruction, and the best-designed models will win prizes.

 ITP

 ITP stands for The International Training Program (for Seismic Design of Structures and Hazard Mitigation) and is held by The National Science Council (NSC) and the Democratic Pacific Union.
-It is a short-term workshop to train government officials and engineers from different countries (In 2006, thirty-three people attended from fourteen different countries).
+It is a short-term workshop to train government officials and engineers from different countries (In 2006, thirty-three people attended from fourteen countries).
 The Program will try to improve the disaster-preventing technology and the earthquake-resisting ability of those countries and try reduce the impacts and losses caused by major earthquakes.